 - Can I use nasal spray that I can buy without a prescription?

 If I also have asthma:

-- I'm taking my control drug every day.
+- I'm taking my controller medicine every day.
 Is this the right way to take it?
 What should I do if I miss a day?

-- I take my quick-relief drug when my allergy symptoms come on suddenly.
+- I take my quick-relief medicine when my allergy symptoms come on suddenly.
 Is this the right way to take it?
-Is it OK to use this drug daily?
+Is it OK to use this medicine daily?

 - How will I know when my inhaler is getting empty?
 Am I using my inhaler the right way?
 Is it safe to use an inhaler with corticosteroids?

 What sort of changes do I need to make at work?

 What exercises are better for me to do?
 Are there times when I should avoid exercising outside?
 Are there things that I can do for my allergies before I start exercising?

 What should I do when I know I'm going to be around something that makes my allergies worse?